Getting Started

 MATIC Tokens

-BackedBy runs on the Polygon blockchain, a cheaper, faster version of Ethereum.
-Each action you take on the Polygon blockchain (initiating a subscription, publishing a post) costs a tiny amount of their native token: MATIC.
+BackedBy runs on the Polygon blockchain– a cheaper, faster version of Ethereum.
+Each action taken on the Polygon blockchain (such as initiating a subscription or publishing a post) costs a tiny amount of their native token: MATIC.
 But it’s very cheap to do. $1 of MATIC can pay for hundreds of transactions.
-The cost is what keeps the blockchain distrubted.
-It’s why BackedBy is so much cheaper than its competitors and also why your content cannot be censored.
+The cost is what keeps the blockchain distributed.
+It’s why BackedBy is so much cheaper than its competitors and also why your favorite content cannot be censored.

 If you’re using a wallet like MetaMask or Brave, you can buy MATIC/USDC with a credit card from inside your wallet.
 Again, just make sure it’s on the Polygon network.

-Note: If you buy too much MATIC, you can always swap it back and forth to USDC from inside your wallet for a couple cents in fees.
-The important part is getting tokens into your wallet.
-Then you can convert them back and forth.
+Reminder: If you buy too much MATIC, you can always swap it back and forth to USDC from inside your wallet for a couple cents in fees.
+The important part is getting tokens into your wallet, you can convert them back and forth afterwards.

 Stablecoins: $USDC, $USDT, $DAI